-Want to know how much money a Human Resources manager earns?
-It's an important question to answer if you're considering a career in the field of HR.
+Would you like to know how much money a human resources (HR) manager earns?
+It's an important question if you're considering a career in the field of HR.
 The question is also important if you want to compare what you are currently making as an HR manager with the salaries of others in your field.
-You can use this information as a benchmark when you negotiate salary and other compensation.
+You can use this information as a benchmark when you negotiate salary and other compensation with your employer.

-The lowest 10 percent earned less than $61,300, and the highest 10 percent earned more than $187,200.
-In May 2015, the median annual wages for HR managers in the top industries in which they worked were, according to the:
+During that time, the median annual wages for HR managers in the top industries in which they worked were:

-An HR VP or other senior manager or company officer can negotiate for an even higher salary.
-This is true especially when their responsibilities encompass the entire HR function plus other functions that may include administration, customer-facing teams, safety, and employee-related finances.
+An HR manager may negotiate for an even higher salary, especially if their responsibilities encompass the entire HR function plus other responsibilities that may include administration, customer-facing teams, safety, and employee-related finances.

 The salary earned by an HR manager varies from person to person based on factors like:

 - Industry (see above specifics)

 - Company size

 - The size of the city in which the job is located